thekiran15/ChatbotAI/README.md

 AI Chatbot Platform (MERN Stack)

 A modern AI Chatbot Platform built with the MERN Stack (MongoDB, Express.js, React.js, Node.js).
-The application enables users to generate AI-powered text and images using the Groq API and ImageKit.
-It also includes a credit-based system with an online payment gateway, allowing users to purchase credits and access premium AI features through a clean and responsive interface.
+The application enables users to generate AI-powered text using the Groq API and AI-generated images using ImageKit.
+It also features a credit-based system with an integrated online payment gateway, allowing users to purchase additional credits and access premium AI features through a clean and responsive interface.

 Features